ekourkchi/inclinet_project/README.md

 ####  4.1.4. <a name='Pros'></a>Pros

 - We can generate as many training galaxies as required without being worried about the memory size
 - We can stop the training process at any point and continue the process from where it is left.
-This helps is the process crashes due to the lack of enough memory that happens if other irrelevant processes clutter the system
+This helps if the process crashes due to the lack of enough memory that happens if other irrelevant processes clutter the system
 - We are able to constantly monitor the training process and make decisions as it advances